Adaptive aggregation of Monte Carlo augmented decomposed filters for efficient group-equivariant convolutional neural network: Experiments

-Figure \ref{fig:mGE}a shows the mGE results for the the first hidden CNN layer of ResNet18 and ResNet18-k5-WMCG-shear-0.25$\pi$ for the first 10-epoch traning on ImageNet dataset.
-We see that compared with ResNet18, WMCG network starts from a lower mGE but continues to converge smoothly.
-Figure \ref{fig:mGE}b shows that the distribution of the learned weights are centered around zero.
+Fig. \ref{fig:mGE}a shows the mGE results for the first hidden CNN layer with 256 input and output channels of ResNet18, ResNet18-RST, and ResNet18-WMCG for the $\num[group-separator={,}]{90}$-epoch training on ImageNet dataset.
+We see that compared with the plain CNNs and RST-CNNs, WMCG-CNNs achieve the lowest mGE after 90 epochs of training.
+The mGE of RST-CNN initially drops sharply but increases gradually to a high value.
+This implies that the parameter-sharing strategy helps reduce mGE more quickly in the initial stages but may not boost the equivariance in the following training iterations.
+Figure \ref{fig:mGE}b shows that the distribution of the learned weights is centered around zero.